darcy1193/codeTutorial/cCodeTutorial.md

 <br>

 #### Denormalized Values
-  Since a floating point number is said to be normalized when the integer part of the mantissa is exactly 1 we know that any denormalized floating point number is said to be denormalized when the integer part of the mantissa is not exactly 1.
+  Since a floating point number is said to be normalized when the integer part of the significand is exactly 1 we know that any denormalized floating point number is said to be denormalized when the integer part of the significand is not exactly 1.
 The above calculation illustrates how to change a denormalized value to a normalized value. <br> <br>

 #### Rounding
   Just like unsigned and signed data types floating points are also capable of using addition, subtraction, multiplication and division operations.
 Floating point addition, subtraction, multiplication and division usually can be executed without any problems but sometimes there are rounding errors.
 Rounding errors are the difference between the result produced by a given algorithm and the result produced form same algorithm using floating points rounded arithmetic.
-One famous example is .1 + .2 != .3 in C. Check out the example below.<br> <br>
+One famous example is .1 + .2 != .3 in C. Check out the example below.<br>

 ```C
 //fpRoundoff.c